HariSekhon/Nagios-Plugins/README.md

 I've tried to keep the quality here high so a lot of plugins I've written over the years haven't made it in to this collection, and a couple others are in TODO-require-updates until I can reintegrate and test them with my current framework, although they should still work with the tiny utils.pm from the standard nagios plugins collection.

+I'm aware of Nagios::Plugin and will re-review whether to integrate it's usage into my library at some point.

+###### Legacy ######

-Several other older plugins are under the "legacy" directory indicating I haven't run or made updates to them in a few years so they may require tweaks and updates but were useful in production at one point so I didn't want to remove them entirely as I know people out there are using them.
+Some older plugins (especially those written in languages other than Perl) may not adhere to all of the criteria above so most have been filed away under the legacy/ directory (they were used by people out there in production so I didn't want to remove them entirely).
+Legacy plugins also indicate that I haven't run or made updates to them in a few years so those may require tweaks and updates.

 If you're new remember to check out the legacy/ directory for more plugins that are less current but that you might find useful.